John Cage: 1987–1992: Final years and death

 In 1987, Cage completed a piece called Two, for flute and piano, dedicated to performers Roberto Fabbriciani and Carlo Neri.
 The title referred to the number of performers needed; the music consisted of short notated fragments to be played at any tempo within the indicated time constraints.
 Cage went on to write some forty such Number Pieces, as they came to be known, usually employing a variant of the same technique; one of the last was Eighty (1992, premiered in Munich on October 28, 2011).
 The process of composition in many of the later Number Pieces, was simple selection of pitch range and pitches from that range, using chance procedures; the music has been linked to Cage's anarchic leanings.
 One^{11} (i.e., the eleventh piece for a single performer), completed in early 1992, was Cage's first and only foray into film.
-Cage conceived his last musical work with Michael Bach: "ONE13" for violoncello with curved bow and three loudspeakers, which was published years later.
+Cage conceived his last musical work with cellist and composer Michael Bach: "ONE13" for cello with curved bow and three loudspeakers, which was published years later.